HeatNBANBA East

 Marissa Lane - Heat Lead

 Miami Heat writer for The Lead.
-Marissa is a first-year Digital Cinema & Filmmaking major with a minor in Sports Broadcasting & Media at Pace University.
-Previously, she was recently elected to become the Secretary, Copy Editor and Sports Editor for The Pace Chronicle, Pace University's student newspaper.
+Marissa is a sophomore Digital Cinema & Filmmaking student with a minor in Sports Broadcasting & Media at Pace University.
+She was recently elected to become the Secretary, Copy Editor and Sports Editor for The Pace Chronicle, Pace University's student newspaper.
 She also works in Video Production for Pace University Athletics.

 Leave a comment